KOSASIH/eulers-shield/README.md

 ### Overview

-Euler's Shield is a cutting-edge, decentralized financial system designed to stabilize the value of Pi Coin at $314.159.
+Euler's Shield is a cutting-edge, decentralized financial system designed to stabilize the value of Pi Coin at $314159 ( Three hundred fourteen thousand one hundred fifty-nine dollars ).
 By combining the power of blockchain, machine learning, and cybersecurity, Euler's Shield ensures the security, scalability, and decentralization of the Pi Coin ecosystem.

 ### Features